 Absence due to holidays or extended visits taken during term time can seriously hinder academic progress and attainment.
-Any absence from school for holiday requires a written request from the parent and a meeting with the Principal.
-No holidays will be authorised during term time.
+Any absence from school (other than for medical appointments) requires a written request from the parent and a meeting with the Principal.
+No holidays willbe authorised during term time.
 Unauthorised absence will be reported to the Local Authority.
 Two periods of unauthorised absence in a 12-month period, or when a period of four or more weeks of leave is taken, may result in legal action.
 This could lead to your child losing their place at Dixons.
+All forms can be collected from the office.